robnjunge/phase-3-code-challenge-3/README.md

-# phase-3-code-challenge-3 Object Relations Code Challenge - Restaurants
+# phase-3-code-challenge-3 SQLAlchemy Code Challenge Restaurants

 For this assignment, we'll be working with a Yelp-style domain.